yangshun/front-end-interview-handbook/contents/front-end-system-design-ui-components.md

 ### Optimization and deep dives

-With the basics of the component covered, we can dive into specific areas where the component might need special attention to.
-Note that there almost definitely won't be enough time to cover every area, and not every area will be very relevant to the component at hand.
+With the basics of the component covered, we can now delve into specific areas that may require special attention.
+It is important to note that due to time constraints, it may not be possible to cover every area, and not all areas may be highly relevant to the specific component at hand.

 Showing knowledge about these areas and being able to dive deep into them are traits of senior front end engineers.